s-a-malik/blackbelt/README.md

-# BlackBelt
+# Blackbelt

-Self-defense against scammers, directly in your metamask.
+Self-defense against scammers, directly in your wallet.

-## TODO

-- [ ] Deploy server
+Blackbelt provides additional security-related information about the contract you are interacting with, in real-time, directly in your wallet.
+This is vital for improving the security of new and non-technical users.

 ## Overview